Elk City, Oklahoma: Economy

 Transportation has played an important part in Elk City's economy throughout its history, beginning with the building of the famed U.S. Route 66 through the heart of the city in the early 1930s.
 Today, Interstate 40 serves the city, with 60,000 consumers traveling through Elk City each day, and connects with Oklahoma City to the east and Amarillo, Texas, to the west.
 The city is also served by Oklahoma State Highway 6, which connects Elk City with Altus to the south, and Oklahoma State Highway 34, connecting Elk City with Woodward to the north.
 The Elk City Regional Business Airport is located in the northeast part of the city, 1.5 mi from the Interstate.

 Given that Historic U.S. Route 66 runs through Elk City, a sprawling museum complex has developed, which includes the National Route 66 Museum, the Old Town Museum, the Transportation Museum, the Farm and Ranch Museum, and the Blacksmith Museum.
 Each museum is housed in separate buildings, which altogether depict a mockup of early Elk City, complete with general stores, bank, a railroad depot and train caboose, opera house, and other buildings.
 Elk City is also in close proximity to many other attractions in Western Oklahoma, including Foss State Park, Foss Reservoir, the Washita National Wildlife Refuge, Black Kettle National Grassland, the Wichita Mountains, the Antelope Hills, the Quartz Mountains, and the Washita Battlefield National Historic Site.

 Bar-S Foods Company operates a packaged-meat warehouse and distribution center in Elk City.

 Great Plains Regional Medical Center is Elk City's largest employer and serves Western Oklahoma and the eastern Texas Panhandle.
 The hospital has been named by OKCBusiness and Best Companies Group as one of the "Thirty Best Places to Work in Oklahoma" for three consecutive years: 2006, 2007, and 2008.
 On May 11, 2007, construction began on a new, $60 million, 151030 sqft hospital that opened in July 2009.

 In June 2009, it was announced that a Walmart Supercenter would be constructed, bringing at least 150 jobs to the city.
 Soon afterward, a $2.2 million federal grant was provided through the American Recovery and Reinvestment Act of 2009 to help fund the project and bring more jobs to Elk City.
 It opened in October 2010 off I-40 at Exit 40.
 Featuring 180000 sqft area, it is the largest store between Amarillo and Oklahoma City.

 Education

-Two school districts include section of Elk City, with the former covering more of Elk City:
+Three school districts include section of Elk City, with the former covering more of Elk City: